w3c/wai-curricula/content/designer/interaction-and-feedback.md

 * design user interfaces that allow to position labels where users expect them, for example
 * provide instructions about which input fields are required by:
   * including information about each of the required form fields before the form control
-  * including text, icons, and color in the label of each of the required form fields that indicates that they are required
+  * including color, text, and visual cues in the label of each of the required form fields that indicates that they are required
-* provide clear instructions about changes in context that happen when there is a change  on a control before the control, for example when launching a new window when the user checks a check box or selects a list item
+* provide clear instructions about changes in context before the control that originates such changes
 * provide overall instructions about existing time limits in a form and about how they can be turned off, adjusted, or extended
 * provide clear instructions about the current step and about the total number of steps involved in a multi-step form
 * identify related requirements for developers to code labels and instructions appropriately

-{%- comment -%}

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

 * Show examples of different interactive components, such as buttons, links, or widgets, and emphasize that each should have a clear name that allows to identify its purpose.
 For reference on how to provide names for different user interface components, see
 * Demonstrate how labels for form fields are placed differently depending on the components, the language, and the user expectations.
-FOr example, labels for edit boxes are placed to the left of the field or above it in left-to-right languages, and to the right of the field or below it in right-to-left languages.
+For example, labels for edit boxes are placed to the left of the field or above it in left-to-right languages, and to the right of the field or below it in right-to-left languages.
 Labels for radio buttons are placed to the right of the field or below it in left-to-right languages, or to the left of the field or above it in right-to-left languages.
 For references on how to place labels for form fields, see
 * Show examples of required and non-required form fields.
-Explain that instructions for which of the fields is required should be provided using several mechanisms, including color, text, or icons.
+Explain that instructions for which of the fields is required should be provided using several mechanisms, including color, text, and other visual cues.
 For references on how to communicate that form fields are required, see
-* Discuss reasons for implementing time limits, such as exams or security purposes.
+* Present examples of time limits, such as those warning about session expirations.
 Explain that instructions need to be provided so that users are aware of the time limits, and mechanisms need to be put in place to stop, adjust, or extend time limits.
-Explain that providing the instructions is a responsibility of the designer, whereas implementing mechanisms to stop, extend, or adjust time limits is a responsibility shared with the developer.
+Explain that defining and providing the instructions is a responsibility of the designer, whereas implementing mechanisms to stop, extend, or adjust time limits is a responsibility shared with the developer.
-*( Show examples of multi-step forms.
+* Show examples of multi-step forms.
 Explain that overall instructions should be provided about the current step in a form and about the total number of steps involved.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to support assessment:

-[To be developed.]

-{%- endcomment -%}
+* Practical &mdash; Present students with a form fields and ask them to define labels for each.
+Assess how students provide clear and descriptive names for each of the form fields.
+* Practical &mdash; Give students a form field and ask them to provide the necessary instructions for users to understand and fill in the form.
+Assess how sutdents provide clear and concise instructions.

 ### Topic: Feedback and Notifications